The 2017-18 Season is a travel year!

-- In June 2018, YPO will embark on its first international tour and will spend 10 days visiting Prague, Vienna, and Budapest.
-YPO will perform three concerts (one in each city), including a performance in Prague’s iconic Dvorak Hall (pictured above).
+- YPO will embark on its first international tour June 14-24, 2018 and will spend 10 days visiting Prague, Vienna, and Budapest.
+YPO will perform four concerts (one in Prague, one in Vienna, and two in Budapest), including a performance in Prague’s iconic Dvorak Hall (pictured above).
 FOR MORE INFORMATION ABOUT THE 2017-18 TOUR CLICK HERE.

-- Additionally, during the 2017-18 season, Symphonette will participate in a dual exchange with the Youth Philharmonic from the DC Youth Orchestra program, where each ensemble will have an opportunity to have a day trip to visit each other’s cities, get to know other like-minded young musicians, and work with each other’s conductors.
+- In March 2018, Symphonette had an exchange with the Youth Philharmonic from the DC Youth Orchestra program, where each ensemble visited each other’s cities, got to know other like-minded young musicians, and got to work with each other’s conductors.

 We believe immersive opportunities like traveling are extremely important for our young musicians.
 These experiences have an opportunity to provide influential and crucial perspective for our young people, while simultaneously creating lifelong bonds with the music they perform as well as lifelong friendships.
 Don’t take our word for it, here is a testimonial from a TRYPO Board Member who had the opportunity to participate in several youth orchestra tours:

 I am excited to learn that TRYPO is undertaking a European Tour in the 2017-18 season and honored to be a part of the organization.
 In my younger days, I had the joy of doing two international tours as a youth orchestra member.
 A two-week tour with the Empire State Youth Orchestra (Albany, NY) took me to Austria and Hungary in 1988.
 In 1990 I was a guest with the Long Island Youth Orchestra on a six-week journey through Eastern Europe, Scandinavia, and the former Soviet Union.